Bohdan Hrishenkov

-Bohdan Serhiiovych Hrishenkov (born October 20, 1993) is a Ukrainian military officer, lieutenant colonel of the National Guard of Ukraine, commander of the 12th Special Forces Brigade Azov, and a participant in the Russo-Ukrainian War.
+Bohdan Serhiiovych Hrishenkov (Богдан Сергійович Грішенков; born October 20, 1993) is a Ukrainian military officer, lieutenant colonel of the National Guard of Ukraine, commander of the 12th Special Forces Brigade Azov, and a participant in the Russo-Ukrainian War.

 Biography

 Bohdan Hrishenkov was born in the town of Sloviansk, in the Donetsk region of Ukraine.

 He studied at the Ivan Kozhedub National University of the Air Force, majoring in Power Engineering, Electrical Engineering, and Electromechanics.

 Military сareer

 On May 8, 2015, Bohdan Hrishenkov began his service with the Separate Special Forces Detachment (SSFD) Azov, rising through the ranks from a soldier to a lieutenant colonel of the National Guard of Ukraine.

 In February 2020, he was appointed commander of one of the SSFD Azov companies.
 In July 2023, he became First Deputy Commander of the 1st Battalion, Azov Brigade, and in February 2024, he was appointed Commander of the 1st Battalion.

 In April 2025, following the establishment of the First Corps Azov of the National Guard of Ukraine, Bohdan Hrishenkov became the Commander of the 12th Special Operations Brigade Azov.